Faculty Guide to Peer Assisted Study Sessions (PASS)

 - Meeting weekly with leaders to discuss session content and management

 - Creating time for the leader to make announcements in class and on Canvas

 - Endorsement of the PASS Program as a benefit for all students in the class

 - Providing the PASS Program Coordinator and peer leader assistance marketing and assessing program outcomes

 What should I expect from the PASS peer leader?

 The peer leader will attend all class meetings; maintain a professional attitude about matters such as class standards, grades, and student complaints; discourage students from attending the out of class study sessions as a substitute for class; share materials with the cooperating faculty member before use, if possible; and provide feedback to the cooperating faculty member if requested to do so.
 Peer leaders are not Instructors, guest lecturers, paper graders, teaching assistants or gofers.
 They are there to supplement the course content.

-What should I expect from the P.A.S.S. program?
+What should I expect from the PASS Coordinator?

 That we will cooperate with faculty in selecting candidates for peer leaders and place leaders only with the approval of the cooperating faculty member; train all peer leaders according to established guidelines and standards; monitor the activities and presentations of peer leaders for as long as necessary by attending class with them, helping plan sessions and supervising their performance; provide supplies, training, in-service experiences, consultations for peer leaders; and provide cooperating faculty with an end-of-term comparative analysis of student performance.
 (Copyrights by the Curators of the University of Missouri, 2003)